All Products

 1. Go to the vSwitch page and click Create vSwitch.

-2. On the Create vSwitch page, select the VPC and secondary CIDR block, specify the zone and CIDR block of the vSwitch, and click OK.
+2. On the Create vSwitch page, select the VPC and the secondary CIDR block, specify the zone and vSwitch CIDR block, then click OK.

-Step 2: Add a security group rule to allow the secondary CIDR block
+Step 2: Add security group rules for the secondary CIDR block

 1. Log on to the ECS console.